Virazek/Archipelago/worlds/spyro2/docs/tricks.md

 ### Airswim to Ocean Speedway

 Double jump through a seam in the door near the Sunny Beach portal and airswim using the pools near the Sunny Beach portal to reach the Ocean Speedway portal from out-of-bounds.
 If the 'Level Portal Shuffle' option is enabled, the corresponding multiworld item is still required to enter the portal.
+Meeting the requirements from Elora will move the portal in-bounds.

 ### Airswim to Aquaria Towers

 Double jump through a seam in the door near the Sunny Beach portal and airswim using the pools near the Sunny Beach portal to reach the Aquaria Towers portal.
+You can use the 'Reload Hub' option in the pause menu to leave the area behind the wall.

 ### Double Jump to Aquaria Towers

 Double jump onto the Aquaria Towers wall.
 This is possible without glide if done from the ledge behind the first door leading to the 'Behind the Door' Orb.
+You can use the 'Reload Hub' option in the pause menu to leave the area behind the wall.

 ### Flop to Aquaria Towers

 Reach the upper Aquaria Towers wall with a precise flop from the top of the doorframe leading to Crush's Dungeon.
+You can use the 'Reload Hub' option in the pause menu to leave the area behind the wall.

 ## Glimmer